Biggest concern for principals when hiring an anti bullying assembly speaker

 I can completely understand that concern but please let me alleviate you of any concerns when it comes to hiring us.
 Our #1 detail is on education, really understanding what bullying is and then creating a safe and motivating school environment by focusing on the role of the bystanders.

 We’ll focus on teasing vs. taunting, telling vs. tattling, cyberbullying, and the social aspects of bullying like exclusion and gossiping.

 So what do you need to look out for?

 - “I was a bully.”
-They speak about their experience of being a bully and what happened to them.
+These type of speakers talk about their experience of being a bully and what happened to them.
 The problem is that they put the bully on a pedestal and give them the attention they’re looking for.
 Remember, the bully is receiving great results from their bad behavior.
 Bullies will never stop bullying because a stranger came in and talked about their own downfall.

 - Speakers who claim, “I’m an entertainer and I can keep your student’s attention.”
 While they will probably keep their attention, they do not provide anything of substance.
 Your students will feel like they got a free period of entertainment, and learn nothing about bullying and how to prevent or stop it.